 Alarmed to discover, via my extensive family tree research, that some of my ancestors considered themselves to be the owners of slaves, I felt it my moral duty to investigate further.

 What is the nature of the universal driving force, responsible for motivating ordinary people to raise themselves up by the mass destruction of others?
 Is there such a thing as a human conscience?
 Is there such a thing as a human being, or are we nothing but androids – pre-programmed to do nothing but stamp upon each other in a mad scramble for power?

-In this mode of thought, I purchased James Walvin’s book ‘The Trader, The Owner, The Slaver’ and got on the case.
+And where better to locate the answers, than on the bookshelves of Waterstones?
+In this mode of thought, I purchased James Walvin’s book ‘The Trader, The Owner, The Slave’and got on the case.

 A slave owner, a non-conformist preacher and an ex-slave.
 An unlikely trio, in terms of finding any common ground between them, any thread of human genetic material that might stitch them together as one.
 Three very different life stories, or so I thought!
 Wrong, wrong and wrong again!

 I already knew, or thought I knew, a whole heap of stuff about Olaudah Equiano, the freed slave turned abolitionist; and about John Newton, charismatic preacher, and author of ‘Amazing Grace’, so I jumped straight into reading about Thomas Thistlethwaite, the slave owner and book collector.
 Book collector?

 Filled with horror and disgust beyond belief, I found it incomprehensible that an avid reader, who spent lavishly on building up his library, a fellow book lover, had divided his time between his two all-consuming passions; the other passion, being an indulgence in sadistic sprees of beatings and sexual assaults upon the black Africans enslaved upon his plantation.